The simple answer is NO.

 The reality is that the two are very different and that affiliate marketing is not a pyramid or Ponzi scheme in any way.

-The only similar thing is the act of promoting products.
+The only similar thing is promoting products through a systemized funnel.

 What Is the Difference Between Affiliate Marketing and Pyramid Schemes?

 If you get as confused as me by what the real differences are, then look at these main differences:

 There are a lot of good reasons why many countries – including the US and those in the EU – have outlawed pyramid schemes.

 I like to think of it as the difference between walking into a shop and stealing an item and walking into the same shop and buying that item.

 I love money, and I’m guessing you do too.

 But there are right and wrong ways to make it.

 So, if you are going to work to make that money, which would you prefer: